words Alexa Wang

 Rest Your Back On The Chair

 The worst thing you can do for your posture is to strain your neck and back by sitting in an awkward position.
 We tend to forget and find ourselves slouching or leaning in and forward to look at our screen or deal with paperwork.
 It’s important to get an ergonomic chair, and if need be, get yourself a nice, soft cushion for support as well.
 The Hamptons style cushions are not only convenient in how supportive they will be while you sit and work, but as a mom, you still want style!
 Their patterns are just wonderful and elegant.
+However, if you are looking for something more ergonomic, you might like these seat cushions from Posturion.
 So by using a proper cushion, it will go a long way in helping you keep your posture just right as you constantly remind yourself to rest back onto the chair rather than leaning away from it.

 Keep Your Head Back

 Most ergonomic chairs will have a headrest on which you can lean on.
 This allows you to not put any strain on your neck.
 It’s especially difficult if your screen is not placed in a way where you can look at it at an eye-level.
 This is imperative, so you need to go the extra mile to get a desk that is at the correct height.
 The same goes for the chair – you have to make sure that it is adjustable so that you can sit comfortably without being obliged to tilt your head down.
 As a mom, you tend to look at your phone every so often, whether it’s to follow up on the kids or to get work done, make sure that you are conscious of how you hold your phone so that you’re not always looking down at it.
 Hold it up at eye level so that the strain on your neck is non-existent.